 Courses are listed on the Faculty Undergraduate and Graduate admissions pages.
 Once you have consulted the Faculty pages about each course, the main University Undergraduate Admissions and Graduate Admissions pages provide further information about the available courses, their fees and entry requirements, and details on how to apply.

 Details about Exam Regulations for each of the courses can be found here.

-A number of scholarships and grants are available at the Faculty of Oriental Studies, both at Undergraduate and Graduate levels.
+A number of scholarships and grants are available at the Faculty of Asian and Middle Eastern Studies, both at Undergraduate and Graduate levels.
 Further information can be found on our Funding webpage.

 Please also refer to the course handbooks for students studying in the Faculty: